Jes Staley

-James Edward "Jes" Staley (born December 27, 1956) is an American banker, and the former group chief executive of Barclays.
-He stood down as CEO on November 1, 2021, and was succeeded by C. S. Venkatakrishnan.
-Staley has nearly four decades of experience in banking and financial services.
+James Edward "Jes" Staley (born December 27, 1956) is an American banker and the former group chief executive of Barclays.
 He spent 34 years at J.P.
-Morgan's investment bank, ultimately becoming CEO.
-In 2013, he moved to BlueMountain Capital, and in December 2015, became CEO of Barclays.
-In November 2021, Staley resigned amid a regulatory probe into whether he mischaracterized his relationship with the financier and sex offender Jeffrey Epstein.
+Morgan's investment bank.
+After moving to BlueMountain Capital in 2013, Staley became CEO of Barclays in December 2015.

+In November 2021, Staley resigned amid a regulatory probe into whether he mischaracterized his relationship with the financier, human trafficker and sex offender Jeffrey Epstein.
+According to The New York Times, Staley was Epstein's "chief defender" at J.P.
+Morgan, helping Epstein maintain accounts at the firm amid internal concerns that Epstein was using the accounts for illicit activities.

 Early life

 Staley was born on December 27, 1956 in Boston, Massachusetts.
 His father, Paul R. Staley, was president and CEO of PQ Corporation, a chemicals company, who eventually settled the family outside of Philadelphia, Pennsylvania.
-His grandfather, Edward Staley, was the top executive of W.T.
-Grant at the time when the company filed for bankruptcy in 1976.
+His grandfather, Edward Staley, was the top executive of W. T. Grant at the time when the merchandiser filed for bankruptcy in 1976.
 His brother, Peter Staley, is an AIDS activist.
-His maternal grandfather was James Rhyne Killian, who served as the President of Massachusetts Institute of Technology from 1948 until 1959.
+His maternal grandfather James Rhyne Killian was the president of Massachusetts Institute of Technology from 1948 until 1959.

 Staley graduated cum laude from Bowdoin College with a degree in economics.